 Are you interested in joining the Master’s programme in Construction Mangement and Engineering or Civil Engineering and Management after you have obtained your Bachelor’s degree?
 If so, you may be required to take a pre-Master’s course.
 Check the admission requirements to find out whether you are eligible.

-Start date of the pre-Master's programme will be in September.
-The programme starts on Monday, September 3, 2018 and ends on Friday, February 1, 2019.
-After finishing you can enter directly in the Master's programme.
-Students doing a pre-master’s as part of their HBO degree (transferminor) can enter the master in February or September after finishing their HBO Bachelor's programme.
+The pre-Master's programme will start on Monday 3 September, 2018, and end on Friday 1 February, 2019.
+After successfully finishing, you can directly enter the Master's programme.
+Students doing a pre-Master’s as part of their HBO degree (transfer minor) can enter the Master’s in February or September after finishing their HBO Bachelor's programme.

 for hbo students